-Reinsurance business assumed from insurance companies being member of VIG Group accounted for EUR 345 million, 2% above 2019 level, which is 60% of the total gross written premium.
-Out of this EUR 281 million referred to VIG Property and Casualty Treaty business.
+Reinsurance business assumed from insurance companies being member of VIG Group accounted for EUR 383 million, 11% above 2020 level, which is 58% of the total gross written premium.
+Out of this EUR 171 million referred to VIG Property and Casualty Treaty business.
 VIG Re closely cooperates with VIG holding and serves as a carrier that sets up Group wide reinsurance protection.
 Equally important is VIG Re's role as preferred reinsurer for VIG companies when meeting their individual reinsurance needs.
-VIG Re participates on local Non-Life treaty cessions of VIG companies with an average share of 39%, strictly adhering to arms-length principle.